Summary - Acknowledgment of Truths

 Executive Summary - Why the Project Is Needed

-The document outlines the rationale for a Deep Geological Repository (DGR) as the permanent solution for Canada's used nuclear fuel.
-It argues that while curren...
+The document outlines the rationale for a Deep Geological Repository (DGR) in Canada, framing it as the definitive solution for the long-term management of used...

 Executive Summary - Site Selection and Community Engagement